siposaron/js-playground/weather-provider/weather-service/README_TECH.md

 Add a start server entry under package.json#scripts

+`"start-local": "nodemon ./src/app.js"`

+Later on we can specify environmental variables for startup i.e.

 `"start-local": "HOST=localhost MONGODB_URI=mongodb://localhost:27017/weather-service nodemon ./src/app.js"`

 # Project structure
 Create an `src` subfolder, it will store all the js source files and source subfolders.